jonasseglare/clj-freqt/README.md

 ## Usage

 The `clj-freqt.core/freqt` function runs the freqt algorithm to find frequent subtrees.
-The first argument is a forest of trees, where every tree is represented as an s-expression.
+The first argument is a forest of *labeled ordered trees*, where every tree is represented as an s-expression.
 The first element in the s-expression is the *label* of the node and can be any value.
-The remaining elements are its children.
+The remaining elements are its children and their order matters.

 It outputs a list of all subtrees that satisfy some criteria and the support of each subtree: